The Hardest Logic Puzzle Ever: Solutions

 This final expression evaluates to true if the answer is Ja, and false otherwise.
-The eight cases are worked out below (1 represents true, and 0 false):
+The eight cases are worked out below (1 represents true, and 0 false).

-Comparing the first and last columns makes it plain to see that the answer is Ja only when the answer to the question is 'yes'.
+Comparing the first and last columns makes it plain that the answer is Ja only when the answer to the question is 'yes'.
 The same results apply if the question asked were instead: 'If I asked you Q, would you say Da'? because the evaluation of the counterfactual does not depend superficially on meanings of Ja and Da.
 Each of the eight cases are equivalently reasoned out below in words: